 - Hemoglobin level greater than or equal to 13.3 g/dL

 - Blood type A or O

-If you would like to schedule an appointment for a double red cell donation or you have questions, please contact the Mayo Clinic Blood Donor Center in Rochester at us firstname.lastname@example.org or 507-284-4218.
-Learn more about the different types of donations here.
+If you would like to schedule an appointment for a double red cell donation or you have questions, please contact the Mayo Clinic Blood Donation Program at firstname.lastname@example.org or 507-284-4475.

 Lifelong donors needed

-The Mayo Clinic Blood Donor Program relies on continuous and repeat healthy donors so that we have a steady blood supply for patients in need.
+The Mayo Clinic Blood Donor Program relies on continuous and repeat healthy donors so that it has a steady blood supply for people in need.
 Blood is truly a gift of life, as it cannot be created in a laboratory.
-Mayo Clinic cares about our donors, their willingness to give and the patients they will help with their altruistic gift.
+Mayo Clinic cares about our donors, their willingness to give and the people they will help with their altruistic gift.
 We offer our sincere gratitude to our current donors, and we hope to engage younger individuals to become lifelong blood donors.

 One of the Blood Donor Program's goals in the coming years is to engage our younger generation in the donation process.
 We hold blood drives at local high schools, and we encourage donors and potential donors to become lifelong participants in the Blood Donor Program.

 Blood donation is a gift that can be given year-round, so if you or someone you know has been thinking about donating, please call us with any questions you may have and to set an appointment.
 When you donate, you are truly giving a part of yourself to help others in need, and giving throughout your lifetime may save thousands of lives.
 Thank you.

 Eligible 16-year-olds can donate blood in Minnesota.
 Donors must have the consent of a parent or guardian and weigh at least 110 pounds (about 50 kilograms).
 During the appointment, donors will complete a brief health questionnaire with a Mayo Clinic health care professional to make sure blood donation is safe for both the donor and the recipient of the blood.